TrustTheVote-Project/VTP-mock-election.US.11/README.md

 # as git submodules of the VTP-dev-env repo.
 $ cd VTP-dev-env
 $ make main

-# If poetry is not installed, install it.
-See VTP-dev-env/VoteTrackerPlus/_tools/build/README.md
-# for more information on installing poetry.

 # Using poetry perform a local install of VoteTracker+
 $ cd VoteTrackerPlus